 First step: Avoiding the Not Invented Here syndrome in the chatbot world

 Xatkit does not pretend to reinvent the wheel.
 We don’t suffer from the Not Invented Here syndrome.
-We develop our own solutions when we see a gap in the market but aim to reuse and enable as much as possible all the great NLP/NLU technologies that already exist out there.
+We develop our own solutions when we see a gap in the market or a specific chatbot need, but aim to reuse and enable as much as possible all the great NLP/NLU technologies that already exist out there.
 With so much research and development around natural language technologies, we believe the best way to serve our clients is to give them access to all the cutting-edge developments instead of getting them stuck and locked-in in ours.

 Second step: Good chatbots need much more than just intent matching